-My approach to transformation is to serve as an example / model, rather than a "coach" or "teacher" -and to give you the same effective tools I've used- to pry apart aspects of yourself to explore.
+My approach to transformation is to serve as an example / model, rather than a "teacher" -and to give you the same effective tools I've used- to pry apart aspects of yourself to explore.

 I have not "arrived" anywhere - I am eternally an incomplete work in progress - every area of my life is a prototype, to be improved at any moment.

 I aim to represent the guide in your hero's journey, one who has traversed similar circumstances and is here to provide you with the resources to move forward with faith and strength.

 We all must continually condition ourselves to orient our life in a desirable direction;

 "A man is not rightly conditioned until he is happy, healthy, and a prosperous being -

 ...which is the result of a harmonious adjustment of the inner with the outer." -James Allen

 "Alchemy" is the encapsulation of transmuting suffering into strength, misery to mastery, tragedy into triumph.

 This is a comprehensive course specifically curated with everything I have ever gathered, experienced, observed and learned - passionately combined to help the student of life craft meaning and fulfillment.